Simply put, a doula is a trained professional that advocates for new parents through birth and beyond with non-medical support and encouragement.

 The wonders of modern medicine aside, we’ve moved very far away from this model of birth.

-Now, the thought of your mother hanging over your head giving her opinion on your pushing technique is perhaps no longer ideal, and I get that!
+Now, the thought of your mother hanging over your head and giving her opinion on your pushing technique is perhaps no longer ideal, and I get that!

 But having someone there who is completely attentive to you and your needs still has huge value.